AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-fields/set-a-hidden-form-field-value.md

 >[!NOTE]
 >
 >Parameters are kinda techie, aren't they?
 Once you get them though, they are powerful.
-This&nbsp; [Wikipedia page on Query Strings](http://en.wikipedia.org/wiki/Query_string)&nbsp;is somewhat helpful.
+This  [Wikipedia page on Query Strings](http://en.wikipedia.org/wiki/Query_string) is somewhat helpful.

 1. Select **URL Parameter** for **Get Value Type**.